 - No automatic rewind for the long cord

-The Dyson Ball Animal 2 is the company’s flagship upright vacuum cleaner – and possibly the last corded vac they’ll ever produce.
+At the time of this review (November 2018), the Dyson Ball Animal 2 is the company’s flagship upright vacuum cleaner.
 It’s designed to handle pet hair and fluff, while being a powerful all-round cleaner for your home.
+Dyson has also said it could be the last ever upright they produce, as the company is now focused on its cordless range.

 How does the Ball Animal 2 compare to other vacuums though?
 And is it worth the price?
 Keep reading our review to find out.